-Many phosphate removing products also remove silicates from the water at the same time, giving you twice the bang for your buck.
-Some of these products come in sheet form, some of them in granulated form and other are already loaded into pad form.
+Many phosphate-removing products also remove silicates from the water at the same time, giving you twice the bang for your buck.
+Some of these products come in sheet form, some of them in granulated form, and others are already loaded into pad form.
 Each of these products can be conformed in your filtration system to allow water to run through them, not "over" them.
 With a little imagination, you will be able to find a way to adapt them to even go in a hang-on filter effectively.

 You can also treat your source water to eliminate the silicates.
 A number of aquarists use RO/DI units to filter their source water.
 For those who are not familiar with RO/DO units, they are simply a series of chambers that you insert various cartridges into to remove specific compounds and elements from the water.
-Among the various cartridges available, there are some which will specifically remove silicates.
+Among the various cartridges available, there are some that will specifically remove silicates.
 They are not inexpensive by any means and are, for the most part, able to efficiently remove silicates from a few hundred gallons of water before becoming exhausted and needing to be replaced.

 In the end, as you can see, getting rid of and preventing brown diatom outbreaks is not that difficult to do.
 As with other algae, you just have to remove their food and starve them into oblivion.
 It's just a matter of identifying their food.